influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withVolumesMixin(volumes)
 ```

-Volumes allows configuration of additional volumes on the output StatefulSet definition.
-Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.
+"Volumes allows configuration of additional volumes on the output StatefulSet definition.
+Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects."

 **Note:** This function appends passed data to existing values

 ## obj spec.affinity

-If specified, the pod's scheduling constraints.
+"If specified, the pod's scheduling constraints."

 ## obj spec.affinity.nodeAffinity

-Describes node affinity scheduling rules for the pod.
+"Describes node affinity scheduling rules for the pod."

 ### fn spec.affinity.nodeAffinity.withPreferredDuringSchedulingIgnoredDuringExecution